 MUS 386.
-Jazz Group 1/2 course
+Jazz Improvisation

 This course is a fundamental study of jazz improvisation.
 Students will develop a primary awareness of techniques, style, rhythm, nomenclature, ear training and improvisational exercises.
 Students will examine standard and basic tune vehicles including blues, modality, II V I progressions and the ballad.